ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: Datasets, models, and settings

 \section{Datasets, models, and settings}

 \paragraph{Datasets.} We mainly utilize two datasets, CIFAR-10 and Imagenette (10 sub-classes of ImageNet), to demonstrate the effectiveness of our methods.
 CIFAR-10 contains $50000$ training samples and $10000$ test samples.
 Each image is in the size of $32\times 32 \times 3$.
 Imagenette contains 10 classes from ImageNet and includes $9469$ training samples and $3925$ test samples.
 We rescale each image to $128 \times 128 \times 3$.
-In the experiments on data space, we utilize MNIST \citep{Lecun1998gradient} and Fashion-MNIST \citep{xiao2017fashion}.
+These two datasets are also used in many state-of-the-art empirical attacks and defenses.
+As a comparison, DkNN and DkNN-Atk only consider simpler datasets like MNIST and SVHN.
+In the experiments on data space, we utilize MNIST \cite{Lecun1998gradient} and Fashion-MNIST \cite{xiao2017fashion}.
 The reason is that both CIFAR-10 and Imagenette have poor kNN classification accuracy in the data space.
 Both MNIST and Fashion-MNIST consist of $60000$ training samples and $10000$ test samples.

 \paragraph{Models.} VGG16 and ResNet18 architectures are used for CIFAR-10 and Imagenette, respectively.
 The CIFAR-10 model used for attack evaluation (the same baseline model used in ASK-Def comparison) is adversarially trained with $\epsilon=4$.
 The Imagenette model used for attack evaluation (the same baseline model used in ASK-Def comparison) is adversarially trained with $\epsilon=2$.
 We apply Deep k-Nearest Neighbor (DkNN) \cite{papernot2018deep} on hidden layers of VGG16 and ResNet18.